PowerDNS/pdns/pdns/recursordist/docs/settings.rst

 - Integer
 - Default: 60

-Number of seconds the throttle a nameserver with a name failing to resolve.
+Number of seconds to throttle a nameserver with a name failing to resolve.

 .. _setting-nothing-below-nxdomain: